DexterHuang/CyberCodeOnline/mobile-tutorial/equipment.md

 You can craft medical items via in-game crafting function.

 4. **Other Consumables**
-Secret key fragments that you obtained in dungeon chests can be merged into a secret key by brute-force in terminal, which can be found in the City Centre.
-Secret keys will grant you access to higher level enemy spawns and dungeons.
 Other consumables, for example Hash Processors and AI Cores can be used to perform AFK tasks.